zSnout/zSnout.com/src/views/language/index.md

 ## Gender

 In Lang, nothing has a gender by default.
-When describing relatives, the ma- and pa- prefixes may be added to indicate a female or male person.
-In other cases, the words <WordLink word="man" /> and <WordLink word="pan" /> may be used.
+When describing relatives, the ma-, pa-, and ta- prefixes may be added to indicate a female, male, or non-binary person.
+In other cases, the words <WordLink word="man" />,
+<WordLink word="pan" />, and <WordLink word="tan" /> may be used.

 ## Sentences